New York's DiNapoli asks Dimon to back off a proxy reform

-BOSTON (Reuters) - JPMorgan Chase & Co (JPM.N) CEO Jamie Dimon, who has faced tough shareholder resolutions, is being asked to save them.
+BOSTON (Reuters) - JPMorgan Chase & Co CEO Jamie Dimon, who has faced tough shareholder resolutions, is being asked to save them.

 In a letter to the bank chief earlier this month, New York State Comptroller Thomas DiNapoli asked Dimon to stop efforts by an executive group he leads that would make it harder to file shareholder resolutions.